JoBoSo/OrcaleDBConn/README.md

 # OrcaleDBConn
-A class for quickly connecting to your Oracle databases and writing SQL queries that return pandas DataFrames
+A class for quickly connecting to your Oracle databases and writing SQL queries that return pandas DataFrames.
+Just update the class variables called prod_dsn and test_dsn with your connection parameters (I use tnsnames).
+All the details are in the docstrings.

 ### Example
 ```